-Wok vs Frying Pan: What Is the Difference
+Wok vs Frying Pan: What’s the Difference & How to Choose

 While both a wok and a frying pan are designed to be used on top of the stove, there’s a world of difference between the two, their capabilities, and how they should be used by chefs and home cooks alike.

-A wok has steeper walls and a rounded bottom and works just as well for quickly frying and sautéing things with high heat as it does deep frying.
-A frying pan, on the other hand, is designed almost exclusively for exactly that – frying and sautéing – and universally has a flat bottom to sit on your stovetop.
+A wok has steeper walls and a rounded bottom and works just as well for quickly frying and sautéing things with high heat as deep frying.
+A frying pan, on the other hand, is designed almost exclusively for precisely that – frying and sautéing – and universally has a flat bottom to sit on your stovetop.

-Now, there are obviously a whole bunch of other differences between wok options and frying pans.
+Now, there are a whole bunch of other differences between wok options and frying pans.

 We dig a lot deeper into these differences, the pros and cons of each option, and when you’d want to use either tool in the kitchen to make the most of its special properties.